vuxcode/pr1-project-BirdiePhoenix/time-report.md

     - 1 to update the board
   - 2 functions
     - 1 that prints the the board
-    - 1 that controls the player turns
+    - 1 that controls the player turns.
+Including prompts and if-statements.